MartinC2003/WebJournal/README.md

 #### Refresh token function not working
 The refresh token would expire when its not supposed to.

+#### Corrupted Text
+Generated album description shouldn't have any syntax errors when created.

 ### Future implementations
 - Replacing placeholder images and texts with assests of my own
 - Importing a frontend library to fix the CSS